 - a.
-Adults who wish to pursue an undergraduate degree in evening hours. - b.
-Adults who wish to pursue an undergraduate degree on a part-time basis. - c.
-All students who want to obtain an associate degree or certificate. - d.
-All students who want to improve their professional competence and/or to prepare themselves for new careers. - e.
+Adults who wish to pursue an undergraduate degree. - b.
+Students who wish to pursue an undergraduate degree on a part-time basis or attending evenings only. - c.
+Students who want to obtain an associate degree or certificate. - d.
+Students who want to improve their professional competence and/or to prepare themselves for new careers. - e.
 Adults who want to take advantage of educational programs for their own enrichment.